initmxself/Shannon-entrophy/README.md

-# Shannon-entrophy
+# Shannon Entrophy
-Shennon algorithim to calculate the enthrophy of a given text
+Shannon algorithm to calculate the enthrophy of a given text string.